 In our opinion, Teguise is the prettiest of the towns and villages to visit on Lanzarote.
 We enjoyed discovering the traditional architecture with its many old houses.

-We love the contrast between the colored bricks and the white walls.
+We like the contrast between the colored bricks and the white walls.

-We recommend a stroll through the narrow streets, but avoid Sundays, when there’s a market for tourists and lots of people.
+We recommend strolling through its narrow streets, but avoid Sundays as you’ll find a market for tourists and lots of people.

 11. Cliffs of Famara